Readipop’s AAA programme brings together a number a projects to engage and support young people and their music.

 Readipop works with Primary and Secondary schools in a variery of ways.
 We can bring high quality taster sessions or create workshops to suit your school’s specific needs.
 We can provide in-class tuition, out-of-school projects, lunch or afterschool workshops or options to bring groups to our studios.

-PRIMARY AND SECONDARY SCHOOL WORKSHOPS
+PRIMARY AND SECONDARY SCHOOL WORKSHOP

 Readipop offers a variety of engaging creative workshops for schools from half-day taster workshops to regular projects.
 We seek funds to supportthis work so we can provide some workshops for free.
-Contact us to find out what we can offer now.
+Workshops and projects include:

 ARTS AWARD